Posted in

 Public Schools Enforce Strict Cell Phone Bans

-Private Schools Take a Different Approach
+Private Schools Take a More Flexible Approach

 Mixed Reactions from Students and Parents